kintrix007/blog/contributing-to-nixpkgs/index.md

 ```

 Unfortunately I do not know of a simpler way of deleting the build output of a
 single package.
-Alternatively, `rm hello && nix-collec-garbage` would have also
+Alternatively, `rm hello && nix-collect-garbage` would have
-worked, but it would removed all other packages. <sub>*that are not GC roots
+also worked, but that would also remove all other packages that are not
-themselves or dependencies of GC roots*</sub>
+explicitly installed. <sub>*-- or are not GC roots themselves or dependencies of
+GC roots*</sub>

 ## Building the VLC BitTorrent Plugin